Charmungo98/project1-ivar-the-boneless/README.md

 The website fictional website designed to educate its viewers on the timeline of the Viking invasion of England and Ivar the Boneless himself, it is purely educational in purpose and does not try to sell its viewers any form of product.

-Visit the deployed website [here].
+Visit the deployed website [here](https://charmungo98.github.io/project1-ivar-the-boneless/).

 1. User Experience (UX)